 The learning curve as a parent is steep.
 From the moment we take our babies home from the hospital, we’re looking for tips for taking care of our infants.
 When we master one phase, another one shows up.
 Sometimes the signs of teething aren’t always so apparent to new parents.
-You can tell there is something off, but you aren’t quite sure what it is.
+You can tell something is off, but you aren’t sure what it is.

-What you need is a teething guru who can tell you what the signs are of this important milestone in a baby’s life, and give you ways to cope with it so you can both get through it gracefully.
+You need a teething guru who can tell you the signs of this critical milestone in a baby’s life and give you ways to cope so you can both gracefully.
 In this article, we bring you some tips to handle baby teething.
 Also check for foods for baby with few teeth

 What is Teething, and when will the baby's first teeth arrive?